Medical Dermatology and Skin Conditions

 Skin cancer and Skin Check clinic

-At the skin check clinic Dr Reza Amirtouri and Dr Avinash Rajcoomar undertake the skin checks.
-Complicated cases will be discussed with/seen by Dr Taklif.
+At the skin check clinic our dermatologists Dr Tahereh Taklif, Dr Matthew Howard and our specialist GP Dr Reza Amirtouri undertake our skin checks.
+All complicated cases will be discussed with and seen by Dr Taklif.

-Patients don’t require a referral to see Dr Amirtouri for a skin check.
+Patients will not require a referral to see Dr Amirtouri for a skin check.

 Mole Check